 People are beginning to talk more about sustainable fashion.
 Many realize that clothing consumption is unsustainable for a healthy planet.
-Things will only get worse as the population grows and higher standards of living are achieved in developing countries.
+As the population grows and higher standards of living are achieved in developing countries, things will only get worse.

 Farming, energy, water, air – all encounter negative consequences when clothing is produced.
 And clothing is being produced at epidemic levels – with millions of pounds of unworn, unused clothing being burned or sent to landfills every year.